jemmy512/book-notes/Linux/LinuxKernel.md

   if (count != preempt_count()) {
     WARN_ONCE(1, "timer: %pF preempt leak: %08x -> %08x\n",
         fn, count, preempt_count());
-    /*
-     * Restore the preempt count.
-That gives us a decent
-     * chance to survive and extract information.
-If the
-     * callback kept a lock held, bad luck, but not worse
-     * than the BUG() we had.
-     */
     preempt_count_set(count);
   }
 }

 void profile_tick(int type)
 {